 The change in our operating performance attributable to foreign currency rates is determined by converting the prior-period results using the current period exchange rates and comparing the prior-period adjusted amounts to the prior-period results.
 Although the U.S. Dollar is our reporting currency, a substantial portion of our revenues and expenses are generated in foreign currencies.
 Therefore, our reported results are affected by fluctuations in the currencies in which we conduct our international businesses.
 We do not use derivative financial instruments to manage this translation risk.
 As a result, both positive and negative currency fluctuations against the U.S. Dollar will continue to affect our consolidated results of operations.
-For the three months ended September 30, 2009, foreign currency fluctuations resulted in decreases of approximately 4% compared to the prior-year period.
-For the nine months ended September 30, 2009, foreign currency fluctuations resulted in decreases of approximately 6% in revenues and salaries and related expenses and approximately 7% in office and general expenses, which contributed to a net decrease in operating income of approximately 4% compared to the prior-year period.
+For the three months ended September 30, 2009, foreign currency fluctuations resulted in decreases of approximately 4% in revenues, salaries and related expenses and office and general expenses, which contributed to a net decrease in operating income of approximately 6% in revenues and salaries and related expenses and approximately 7% in office and general expenses, which contributed to a net decrease in operating income of approximately 4% compared to the prior-year period.
 Since the second half of 2008 the U.S. Dollar has strengthened against several foreign currencies, which had a negative impact on our consolidated results of operations.
 However, in recent months the U.S. Dollar has weakened against several foreign currencies, and if this trend continues, it could have a positive impact on our consolidated results of operations.